Stacktape

 • To use EC2 instances: specify instanceTypes.

-If your container workload has multiple containers, the assigned resources are shared between them.
+If your workload has multiple containers, the assigned resources are shared between them.

 ContainerWorkloadResourcesConfig API reference